rauschenberger/transreg/README.md

 # Penalised regression with multiple sets of prior effects

-Improves the predictive performance of ridge and lasso regression exploiting one or more sources of prior information on the importance and direction of effects.
+Improves the predictive performance of ridge and lasso regression exploiting one or more sources of prior information on the importance and direction of effects ("transfer learning").

 ## Installation